student-webD/delta-error/README.md

 # delta-error
-In this repository error code are there
+In this repository error code are there.